 Assets and liabilities are terms frequently used in business to state the property owned and the debts incurred, respectively.
 Assets are the properties or items owned by a business, and they increase the business’s value.
 Liabilities are the amounts owed by the business—in other words, debts that decrease the business’s value.
 Assets and liabilities are listed together on a financial statement known as the balance sheet.

-A balance sheet is a financial tool used in business to determine a company’s assets and liabilities within a particular time period.
+A balance sheet is a financial tool used in business to determine a company’s assets and liabilities at a specific point in time (for instance, Dec.
+1 of the calendar year).
+It is a snapshot of the company's financial situation at the date of the statement.
 Assets are listed on the left side of the balance sheet, while the liabilities are listed on the right.
 Both must equal the same amount and thus “balance” each other out.